petruisfan/node-supervisor/README.md

 6. It'd be pretty cool if this program could be run just like doing `node blah.js`, but could somehow "know" which files had been loaded, and restart whenever a touched file changes.
-7. Remove the C stuff.
-Just do it all in js, and accept that shebang won't work in OS X.